 Often, Library staff is asked about how someone in the community can be more involved with the Library.
 The answers:

-Checking out books, magazines, and videos; using library computers and wifi; attending programs; and inquiring for advice or assistance from reference staff are all ways through which anyone can add value to the Library.
+Checking out books, magazines, and movies; using library computers and wifi; attending programs; and inquiring for advice or assistance from reference staff are all ways through which anyone can add value to the Library.
 Simply by using the resources that are available, asking questions, and offering suggestions, the community benefits the Library.

-work closely with the Library staff to achieve the Library’s goals, including providing information services to the public.
+These two groups work closely with the Library staff to achieve the Library’s goals, including providing information services to the public.